NGnius/rc-servers/README.md

 In most cases, this means no data is collected or logged except some debug log messages in development versions.
 Some personal identifiers, such as IP addresses and session tokens, are sent but only exist ephemerally.
 The exception is Robocraft servers, which store the minimum account info possible.
-This includes a unique user identifier, username, vehicle data, and user configuration data.
+This includes username, vehicle data, user configuration data, and other non-identifying gameplay data.
-If email and/or Steam account identifier are provided, those are also stored.
+If email and/or Steam account identifier are provided during registration, those are also stored.
+This information is all associated with a unique user identifier.
 The current PC's MAC address is also sent to the server (this is a Robocraft client feature, it is not recorded by any server).

 ## Development